adrian-tudev/tasker/README.md

 # Tasker
-A minimalistic command-line task manager written in with typer and python.
+A minimalistic command-line task manager written with typer and python.

 ## Features
 - Add, list and archive tasks